simonesestito/html-hoster/README.md

 # HTML Hoster
-A platform to host HTML projects.
+The platform where to host HTML projects.

 It supports HTML, CSS, JS and any type of static resource.